-Regardless of the risks and barriers mentioned in Step.3, the main reason for the reduced number of similar project activities is the economic cost.
-Project feasibility requires a PPA contract with a utility company, but utilities usually do not have incentives or motivation to buy electricity generated by small hydro power projects.
+Regardless of the risks and barriers mentioned above, the main reason for the reduced number of similar project activities is the economic cost.
+Project feasibility requires a PPA contract with a utility company, but utilities usually do not have incentives or motivation to buy electricity generated by small hydro projects.